unRob/joao/README.md

 ---

 `joao` operates on two modes, **repo** and **single-file**.

+- **Repo** mode is useful to have multiple configuration files in a folder structure while configuring their 1Password mappings (vault and item names) in a single file.
-Repo mode is useful when keeping all configurations in a single folder and expecting their filenames to map to their item names.
-Single-file mode is useful when a single file contains all of the desired configuration, and its 1Password details are better kept in that same file.
+- **Single-file** mode is useful when a single file contains all of the desired configuration, and its 1Password mapping is defined in that same file.

 ### Repo mode